ZhijieZheng-UM/ZhijieZheng-UM.github.io/car.md

 **2015.01 - 2016.04**
 :    **Public Hospital Volunteer**

-     Operate the registration system, help patients get their number and guide them to the appropriate place.
+     Operate the registration system, help patients get their numbers and guide them to the appropriate place.

 -----
 ### Projects